 Plastic/PVC: PVC is well known for holding both heat and humidity very efficiently, and it’s also very durable, making it the most popular reptile housing option in the hobby.
 Note that these larger enclosures can be incredibly expensive, so it can be more cost effective to just build your own at that point if you’re at all handy.
 However if you’re not (like me), then this is a convenient and reliable option.

-ReptiFiles recommends the following brands:
+ReptiFiles recommends the following enclosure manufacturers for housing boas:

 Wood/Melamine: These materials are a go-to for boa keepers who wish to build their own enclosure, as they are easy to source, relatively lightweight, and fairly inexpensive (in the case of wood).
 But Melamine does not do well in a humid environment, as the moisture tends to make the material rot and crumble.
 It can also harbor mold, which becomes dangerous to your boa’s health.
 Wood can be treated with animal-safe (VOC-free) waterproofing agents to become a fairly reliable material for building an enclosure without fear of rapid degeneration.

 Tubs/Storage Bins: I do not recommend keeping adult boa constrictors in tubs or storage bins.
 While the plastic is very durable and the bins themselves are very affordable, these “enclosures” are simply not large enough to provide adequate permanent housing for even the smallest boa constrictors.

 Tips for Building Your Own Boa Constrictor Enclosure

 While commercially-available enclosures are often suitable for young boas, it’s very difficult to find housing larger than 4’x2’x2’ that is ready for purchase at an affordable price.
 So many keepers build their own boa constrictor enclosure to provide a more habitat for their pet that can accommodate its adult size.